Out-of-focus holography at the Effelsberg telescope: Results

-Figure \ref{fig:gnl_fit} shows the result of the gravitational model applied to the observations from December 2019, December 2020, February 2021, and March 2021.
+\Cref{fig:gnl_fit} shows the result of the gravitational model applied to the observations from December 2019, December 2020, February 2021, and March 2021.
 The plot is divided into the \num{19} $K_{n\,\ell}$ coefficients relevant to the phase-error.
-There is a clear trend shown by the red curve while increasing/decreasing the elevation, meaning there is still room for an improvement in the current look-up table (same as in Figure \ref{fig:epsilon_rse}).
-Coefficient $K_{n\,\ell}$ uncertainties are measured from the covariance output in the least-squares minimization, where most measurements show an error percentage $\frac{\delta K_{n\,\ell}}{K_{n\,\ell}}\approx\num{3.3e-2}$.
+There is a clear trend shown by the red curve while increasing/decreasing the elevation, meaning there is still room for an improvement in the current look-up table (same as in \cref{fig:epsilon_rse}).
+Coefficient $K_{n\,\ell}$ uncertainties are measured from the covariance output in the least-squares minimization, where most measurements show an error percentage ${\delta K_{n\,\ell}}/{K_{n\,\ell}}\approx\num{3.3e-2}$.

-The new table computed from gravitational deformations follows Eqs.~\eqref{eq:aperture_phase_distribution}, \eqref{eq:displacement}, and \eqref{eq:fem-oof} in order to find the correspondent actuator amplitude, ${\varphi^{(\alpha)}_\bot}_\text{C}$.
-The full elevation set of the look-up table is shown in Figure \ref{fig:new_lookup}.
+The new table computed from gravitational deformations follows \cref{eq:aperture_phase_distribution,eq:displacement,eq:fem-oof} in order to find the correspondent actuator amplitude, ${\varphi^{(\alpha)}_\bot}_\text{C}$.
+The full elevation set of the look-up table is shown in \cref{fig:new_lookup}.
 Each elevation corresponds to \num{96} actuators entries in the active surface system.
-Notice that most of the corrections are based on the original FEM look-up table (see Appendix \ref{ap:effelsberg_active_surface_control_system} and Figure \ref{fig:fem_lookup}), nonetheless, there is still room for improvement.
+Notice that most of the corrections are based on the original FEM look-up table (see \cref{ap:effelsberg_active_surface_control_system} and \cref{fig:fem_lookup}), nonetheless, there is still room for improvement.